 In Connecticut, calling for help carries risks for victims of...

-The state's rate of dual arrests - where both parties in a violent dispute wind up arrested - is nearly 10 times the national average.
+When Sanna Dilawar reported a domestic assault, police in Torrington, Connecticut, arrested her along with her husband under a procedure known as "dual arrests."
 When Sanna Dilawar reported a domestic assault, police in Torrington, Connecticut, arrested her along with her husband under a procedure known as "dual arrests."

 Add your comments below